AstroJays-Hopkins/Documentation/content/docs/guides/guide-bits.md

 ```

 Where `IN` is an input variable, `PATTERN` is the pattern that need to get set,
-and `n` is the nbumber of bits into the input where the pattern should get set.
+and `n` is the number of bits into the input where the pattern should get set.
 For instance:

 ```